 - Cultivate a reserve of mental and physical capacity.

 - Tap your surplus capacity to enhance your expressiveness.

 For instance, after one pristine statement of a passage, for a second pass, we might fatten our tone and loosen our shoulders.
 For a third run, we could shore up those objectives while also smoothing out our legato and imaging ahead more vividly.

 All the while, we stay open to shaping phrases in impromptu ways so that we instill both security and spontaneity.

-Over time, through artistic repetition, we practice being inventive and playful, and then our concerts resound with those same magical traits.
+Over time, through artistic repetition, we practice being inventive and playful, and then our concerts resound with those same inspired traits.

-See Part I of The Musician’s Way for comprehensive guidelines to establish accurate, artistic practice habits.
+See Part I of The Musician’s Way for comprehensive guidelines to establish artistic practice habits.

 © 2016 Gerald Klickstein